OpenResilienceInitiative/.github/PR_TEMPLATE_CENTRALIZED_SETUP.md

 3. **Test in Any Repository**:
    - Go to any ORISO repository
-   - Create a new PR
+   - Create a new PR with template: `?expand=1&template=default.md`
-   - Click "Add a description"
+   - The template should auto-populate in the description field
-   - You should see "Choose a template" dropdown
+   - **Note:** GitHub doesn't show a dropdown - you must use the URL parameter

 ## 📚 References